liamsmith3194/otter-hockey/README.md

 ### Product Management - (Page)
 - As an admin user, under the product management tab, you are able to add products to the database using the form displayed.
-- Ensuring the required fields contain valid data you are able to submit the product addding to the database and the site for users to view.
+- Ensuring the required fields contain valid data you are able to submit the product adding to the database and the site for users to view.
 - Creating a product that doesn't yet have a product image will display the Otter Hockey logo by default.

 ![Product Management - Add Product](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/add-product.PNG)